snarielwala/ToDoList/README.md

 *The app uses MySqlite for persistence
 *Using ActiveAndroid as the ORM for MySqlite
 *Using dialogue fragment to edit items
+*Every Item has a due date (Implemented using custom Item adapter)

 Here's a walkthrough of implemented user stories: